-It is always nice to make something of practical use.
-This dishcloth is quick to make but it also allows to practice some stitches: cross stitch double crochet, single crochet in the third loop only in the front, etc. I used slightly smaller hook than it is recommended on the yarn label to make the dishcloth a bit tighter and more dense.
-But you are free to use the hook size that you feel is most suitable: you can make a small sample with different hook sizes and choose the best.
+Here is a free crochet pattern for a cross stitch dishcloth (or washcloth).
+It is always nice to make something practical.
+This dishcloth is quick to make, but it also allows you to practice some stitches: cross stitch double crochet, single crochet in the third loop only in the front, etc. I used a slightly smaller hook than is recommended on the yarn label to make the dishcloth a bit tighter and denser.
+But you are free to use the hook size you feel is most suitable; you can make a small sample with different hook sizes and choose the best one.

 Materials